I Wear Earplugs Everyday To Work, Yet I'm Still Exhausted

 The impact on us is far greater than it is for neurotypicals.

 It's not just "loud = bad."
-It's specific sounds, specific frequencies, unpredictable timing.
+It's specific sounds, specific frequencies, and unpredictable timing, just happening over and over.

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.